“If you talk to a man in a language he understands, that goes to his head. If you talk to him in his language, that goes to his heart.”

 At SS Philip and James’ Primary School we believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop communication skills including key skills of speaking and listening and extends their knowledge of how language works.
 Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.

 From September 2014, Languages have been a statutory part of the National Curriculum at KS2 and above.
 SS Philip and James’ Primary School recognises the value of this initiative and provides age-appropriate Primary Languages learning opportunities for all children throughout the school.
-The focus language taught in KS2 in our school is German, while children in EYFS and KS1 have opportunities to enjoy a range of languages.
+The focus language in our school is Spanish.

 “Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.